rahul-1803/Kannada-Image-and-Audio-Speech-Recognition-Project/README.md

 ```

 ## Project Structure
+### speech_recognition.py:
-speech_recognition.py: This script listens to Kannada speech through a microphone and transcribes it using the Google Speech Recognition API.
+This script listens to Kannada speech through a microphone and transcribes it using the Google Speech Recognition API.

+### image_text_recognition.py: ###
-image_text_recognition.py: This script reads an image, converts it to grayscale, and extracts Kannada text using Tesseract OCR.
+This script reads an image, converts it to grayscale, and extracts Kannada text using Tesseract OCR.
 The detected language is also identified using the langdetect library.

+### real_time_text_recognition.py: ###
-real_time_text_recognition.py: This script captures video from the webcam, extracts text from each frame in real time, and detects the language of the text.
+This script captures video from the webcam, extracts text from each frame in real time, and detects the language of the text.

-## Usage
+## Usage ##
-Kannada Speech Recognition (speech_recognition.py)
+### Kannada Speech Recognition (speech_recognition.py) ###

-1.Run the script:
+1. Run the script:
 ```
 python speech_recognition.py
 ```

-2.Speak in Kannada.
+2. Speak in Kannada.
 The script will listen to your speech and display the transcription on the console.

-3.Press q to stop the recognition.
+3. Press q to stop the recognition.

 ## Kannada Image Text Recognition (image_text_recognition.py)
 Place your image file in the same directory as the script or provide the full path to the image.